Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Discussion

 \section{Discussion}

-As mentioned above, if the block-diagonal matrix $B_t$ is a tight approximation to the Hessian of $f$, then the proposed algorithm is expected to enjoy fast convergence.
-To achieve this, we can partition the data in a better way, by making those off diagonal-block entries in the matrix $X^TX$ as small as possible.
-In this way, the Hessian will also have smaller off-diagonal terms.
-However, partitioning the data across machines involves a significant amount of data transmission, and designing an efficient mechanism to split the data into blocks with desirable properties is challenging.
-Among potential approaches, we are especially interested in one where the data points are streamed in and assigned to each partition in an online fashion.
+As Section~\ref{subsec:improved} suggests, if the block-diagonal matrix $B_t$ is a tight approximation to the Hessian of $G^*$, \blockapprox is expected to enjoy fast convergence.
+To achieve so, we might partition the data in a better way such that those off diagonal-block entries in the matrix $X^TX$ are as small as possible, then the Hessian will also have smaller off-diagonal terms.
+However, repartitioning the data across machines involves a significant amount of data transmission, and designing an efficient mechanism to split the data into blocks with desirable properties is challenging.
+One practically feasible scenario is the case where the data points are streamed in and partitioned in an online fashion.

-As we noted in \eqref{eq:qlinear}, having a large step size while maintaining a small $C_4$ leads to a fast convergence.
+Notice that in \eqref{eq:improved}, having a larger step size while maintaining a large $\mu_B$ leads to fast convergence.
 However, balancing these two factors is not an easy task.
 One potential heuristic is to adjust $a_1^t$ and $a_2^t$ dynamically based on the step size in the previous iteration.
-For example, when the step size is smaller than a threshold, we can enlarge $a_1^t$ and $a_2^t$ by a user-defined factor; when the step size is large enough, we can let $a_1^t$ and $a_2^t$ be 1 and 0, respectively.

 One limitation of our current approach is that the algorithm does not scale strongly with the number of machines when the data size is fixed.
 If the number of machines increases, $B_t$ will contain more zero entries.
-This means the algorithm will be similar to a proximal gradient method and converge slowly.
-This is inevitable for all distributed dual optimizers we discussed in \ref{sec:related}.
+This means the algorithm will be closer to a proximal gradient method and converge slowly.
+This is inevitable for all distributed dual optimizers we discussed in Section~ \ref{sec:related}.
 However, in many real applications, distributed optimization techniques are used to protect privacy or handle distributional data.
 In such applications, repartitioning data is costly and may not be feasible.
-Therefore, the number of machines is predefined and practitioners are concerned about how to make the optimization procedure more efficient given the fixed number of machines and the fixed data partitions, but not how to use more machines for the same data to speed up the training process.
+Therefore, the number of machines is predefined and practitioners are concerned more about how to make the optimization procedure more efficient given the fixed number of machines and the fixed data partitions, but not how to use more machines for the same data to speed up the training process.

 As mentioned in Section \ref{sec:related}, just like \citet{ZS17a} applied existing acceleration techniques on top of \disdca, our algorithm can also be combined with the acceleration techniques proposed by \citet{SSS13a,HL15a} to obtain a faster algorithm, and we expect using our algorithm instead of \disdca will be faster than the result in \cite{ZS17a} as our algorithm is faster than \disdca in practice.
 This comparison will be an interesting future work.